TristanH/surge/README.md

 ### PUT /new_order/<id>

 Adds new order for user with <id>.
-Payload must have latitude, longitude, and keywords.
+Payload must have latitude, longitude, and the id of a keywords group (name=keywords).

 ### POST /call_uber/